angrybacon/doomsday-wiki/markdown/articles/2023/07/04/4seasons.md

 #### Game 1

 I open a very strong hand with :card[Doomsday] and :card[Duress].
-I Duress to see and :card[Elder Gargaroth] and nothing that really interacts with me and win comfortably.
+I Duress to see an :card[Elder Gargaroth] and nothing that really interacts with me and win comfortably.

 I think I only boarded in the :card[Nihil Spellbomb], no need to do anything